sksamima5/Bike-Sharing-Demand-Prediction-/README.md

 ## Random Forest:

- * #### On Random Forest regressor model, without hyperparameter tuning we got r2 score as 98% on training data and 90% on test data.
+ * #### On Random Forest regressor model, with hyperparameter tuning we got r2 score as 84% on training data and 81% on test data.
 Thus our model memorised the data.

 ## Gradient Boosting Regression(Gradient Boosting Machine):